dmawardi/sunset-property/README.md

 After creating the schema in schemas.go, go to db.go and add to automigrate.

+Note for creating and updating using GORM: Relationship data that does not yet exist will be created as a new entry.
+However, if you try to edit an existing record, it will not allow you to.

 ## Role based access control (RBAC) settings

 The authorization settings are found in the ./internal/auth/defaultPolicy.go file.